Roxe322/POEWhisperTelegramNotifier/README.md

 ## Run
+Open  terminal / cmd / powershell in the folder with the script and type `python3 main.py`.
+If you have any problems with running script, try to run it with `python` command instead of `python3`.
+In Windows you can just double-click on `main.py` file.

+## Possible problems
+Double-check your `LOG_PATH` and `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` in `config.py` file.
-Run `python3 main.py` in terminal / cmd / powershell
+You should see some info in terminal / cmd / powershell after running script.